Image © Zach & Jody Gray

-Getting great color with the ExpoDisc is easy.
-To set a custom white balance with the ExpoDisc, simply place the disc in front of your lens and follow your camera’s custom white balance procedure to capture an incident light reading through it.
-For most cameras, this procedure takes only about 15 seconds.
+To set a custom white balance with the ExpoDisc, simply place the disc in front of your lens and capture an incident lighting reading through it while following your camera’s custom white balance procedure.
+For most cameras, this procedure takes only 10-15 seconds.

 That’s it.
+No special software, and no post processing required.
 If you’re shooting JPEG you’re done.
-And if you’re shooting RAW, simply download your images as shot and save yourself valuable time correcting color.
-No special software, and no post processing required.
+And if you’re shooting RAW, simply download your images as shot to save yourself valuable time correcting color.

 ExpoDisc 2.0 Includes New Portrait Warming Filters (Gels)

 ExpoDisc 2.0 includes a set of 4 custom warming filters which can be inserted into recesses located on the front of the ExpoDisc.
 These new Portrait Warming Filters attach to the front of the ExpoDisc 2.0 to create warmer images for pleasing skin tones.
 Under daylight balanced studio lights, the included +1 and +2 Portrait Warming Filters provide 250˚ and 400˚ Kelvin warming, respectively.
 Note, the original ExpoDisc White Balance Filter was available in separate Neutral and Portrait (Warming) versions.
 ExpoDisc 2.0 combines these versions into a single white balance tool.